glotzerlab/signac-docs/docs/source/hooks.rst

 Hooks
 =====

-This chapter provides information setting up hooks at the operation and project level.
+This chapter provides information about hooks.

 .. _hooks_introduction: